U.S. home buyers paying cash rises to third of sales: RealtyTrac

-NEW YORK, Oct 6 (Reuters) - The number of buyers paying cash for U.S. homes since the start of 2014 through May has increased to one-third of all sales, up from 20 percent in 2005, said RealtyTrac, a provider of real estate data and analytics, on Tuesday.
+NEW YORK (Reuters) - The number of buyers paying cash for U.S. homes since the start of 2014 through May has increased to one-third of all sales, up from 20 percent in 2005, said RealtyTrac, a provider of real estate data and analytics, on Tuesday.

 The biggest increase of foreign buyers by language group were Chinese speakers, whose all-cash purchases rose to 46 percent over the 17-month period, compared to 14 percent in 2005, RealtyTrac said after examining 10 million home sales.